 The card offers one of the highest earnings rates at supermarkets, making it a good pick for individuals or families who frequently purchase lots of groceries.
 If you’re amongst the many people who prefer streaming services to traditional cable or satellite TV, the streaming service bonus category is also appealing.

-Additionally, you may be able to earn a $250 statement credit as an intro bonus if you use the card to spend $1,000 within three months of opening your account.
+Additionally, you may be able to earn a $300 statement credit as an intro bonus if you use the card to spend $3,000 within six months of opening your account.
+This offer expires on December 10, 2020.

-Potential cons to beware of: There is a $95 annual fee, and the annual spending cap that applies to cash back at US supermarkets may be limiting for large families.
+Potential cons to beware of: There is a $95 annual fee after the first year, and the annual spending cap that applies to cash back at US supermarkets may be limiting for large families.
 The card’s 2.7% foreign transaction fee could also be off-putting if you want to use the same card in and outside the US.

 Also, be aware of the limitations on what counts as a supermarket.
 Specialty markets, such as a wine shop or butcher, might not qualify, and superstores (such as Target) or warehouse clubs (like Costco) aren’t part of this category.